Extracorporeal membrane oxygenation (ECMO) is the highest level of life support for people who are in cardiac or respiratory failure.

 For Providers: Criteria for ECMO

-- Refractory hypoxemic respiratory failure with a ratio of arterial oxygen tension to fraction of inspired oxygen (PaO2/FiO2) of <100 mmHg despite optimization of the ventilator
+- Refractory hypoxemic respiratory failure with a ratio of arterial oxygen tension to a fraction of inspired oxygen (PaO2/FiO2) of <100 mmHg despite optimization of the ventilator

 - Severe hypercapnic respiratory failure